Can I make changes to my property?

 What if I want to demolish my structure?

 Owners of all properties within the City are required to obtain a demolition permit from the Building Department prior to demolishing any portion of a building.
 Structures within an historic district or individually designated must also first obtain approval from the Historic Preservation Board.

 No. Landscaping is not subject to historic review.
 However, site walls and fences are subject to staff review, as are decks, patios and structures such as pergolas and sheds.

 Does staff or the Board review work done on the back of the building or on other areas that cannot otherwise be seen from the street?

 Yes.
 A review is conducted for any work to the exterior of the building, without distinguishing the location of the work.
 As noted in the Certificate of Appropriateness Matrix, depending upon the work to be accomplished, the review may simply be a staff review.

 How do I apply for a Certificate of Appropriateness?

 Applications are available here on our website or paper copies are available in the Development Services Department.
 Detailed directions are included.
-However, please don’t hesitate to contact staff at any time with any questions.
-You can reach the City’s historic Preservation Planner, Friederike Mittner at (561) 822-1457 or email@example.com.
+However, please don’t hesitate to contact our team at any time with your questions.
+You can reach the City’s Historic Preservation Planner, Friederike Mittner, at (561) 822-1457 or email@example.com

 What type of technical assistance can I receive in preserving my property?